You know what they say about assumptions, right?

 Use the behavior of previous customers as guidance for setting up your lead scoring system.
 This means it’s established on evidence instead of random guesses on which leads are “ready” to buy.

 Any Content Will Do For Effective Nurture

 Specifically crafted content is the best for effective lead nurture.
-Find out what your target audience likes by watching which pieces of content get popular and where.
-Then figure out the profiles of who likes that content.
+Find out what your target audience likes by watching which content gets popular and where.
+Then figure out the profiles of those who like that content.